 GameDev, 3D, cross-platform, C++, Android, Windows, OpenGL ES 3.2.
-This blog turned out to practically step-by-step instruction (tutorial) how to write cross-platform 3D app (game) from scratch.
+This blog turned out to a practically step-by-step guide how to write a cross-platform 3D app (game) from scratch.
 To write own game is my old dream.
 Now I know how to do it right.
-Have a few ideas in mind what it could be, haven't decided […]
+Have a few ideas in mind what it could be, haven't […]

 Chapter 11.
 Interactivity